nshutinicolas/lynk_saver/privacy_policy.md

 ## 3. Data Storage

 All content and activity within Lynk are stored **locally on your device**.
-You have full control over your data, and it is never uploaded or synced to any external cloud service by Lynk except if you allow to sync with iCloud.
+You have full control over your data, and it is never uploaded or synced to any external cloud service by Lynk. **Any data synchronization is handled through your personal iCloud account if you choose to enable this feature.**

+## 4. Security

+Lynk includes an optional security feature that allows users to enable **biometric authentication** (such as Face ID or fingerprint recognition) to access the app.

+- This feature is **entirely optional** and only activated if you explicitly opt in.
+- Biometric data is handled securely by your device’s operating system and is **never accessed or stored** by Lynk.

+We take reasonable precautions to help you protect access to your content, but **security also depends on your device’s settings and usage**.

+## 5. User Responsibility

+By using Lynk, you acknowledge that:
+- You are solely responsible for the content you create, store, or share using the app.
+- You should not store sensitive or confidential data unless you are confident in your device’s security.
+- Lynk provides local-only storage and does not offer backups, it is your responsibility to back up any important data manually.

-## 4. Your Privacy by Design
+## 6. Your Privacy by Design

 Lynk is designed with privacy in mind.
 We believe in a minimal-permission, local-first approach that keeps your work private and secure.

-## 5. Changes to This Policy
+## 7. Changes to This Policy

 If our practices ever change, we will update this Privacy Policy accordingly and publish it through our social media platforms.

-## 6. Contact Us
+## 8. Contact Us

 If you have any questions about this Privacy Policy, feel free to contact us at: